ARDUINO GSM

 Arduino MKR NB 1500

-Add Narrowband communication to your project with the MKR NB 1500.
-It's the perfect choice for devices in remote locations without an Internet connection, or in situations in which power isn't available like on-field deployments, remote metering systems, solar-powered devices, or other extreme scenarios.
+Add Narrowband communication to the project with the MKR NB 1500.
+It's the perfect choice for devices in remote locations without an Internet connection, or in situations in which power isn't available, like on-field deployments, remote metering systems, solar-powered devices, or other extreme scenarios.

 This board is designed for global use, providing connectivity on LTE's Cat M1/NB1 bands 1, 2, 3, 4, 5, 8, 12, 13, 18, 19, 20, 25, 26, 28.
 Operators offering service in that part of the spectrum include: Vodafone, AT&T, T-Mobile USA, Telstra, and Verizon, among others.

-The following example will allow connecting your Arduino MKR NB 1500 to the cloud platform in a few lines.
-Just modify the arduino_secrets.h file with your own information.
+This example will allow connecting the Arduino MKR NB 1500 to the cloud platform in a few lines.
+The arduino_secrets.h file just needs to be modified with the relevant information.

 #define THINGER_SERIAL_DEBUG